-Cherry Tree House has a range of transport suitable for its clients and wherever possible we strive to ensure that those who are eligible for mobility have their own vehicles.
+Cherry Tree House has a range of transport suitable for its service users and wherever possible we strive to ensure that those who are eligible for Motability have their own vehicles.

-Cherry Tree House offers a person centred service and we work in partnership with our service users to offer choice, control and active participation in the service both now and in the future.
-It has developed well established relationships with families, care co-ordinators, the local disability team and works in partnership with our own clinicians including psychiatrists, psychologists and positive behavioural specialists.
+Cherry Tree House offers a person-centred service and we work in partnership with our service users to offer choice, control and active participation in the service both now and in the future.
+We pride ourselves on building strong relationships with families, care co-ordinators, and the local disability team.
+We also work in close partnership with our own clinicians including psychiatrists, psychologists and positive behavioural specialists.

-The environment at Cherry Tree House is an important one with service users having extremely large en-suite bedrooms, some of which do have small kitchens large enough for tables and chairs as well as sofas, giving a studio like feel.
-This enables individuals who wish to have a low stimulus environment or wish to engage in hobbies and interests on their own more opportunity.
+The environment at Cherry Tree House is an important one with service users having extremely large en-suite bedrooms, some include small kitchenettes as well as tables, chairs and sofas, – giving a studio feel.
+This provides the ideal conditions for individuals who require a low stimulus environment or wish to engage in hobbies and interests on their own.

-Service users engaging in community activities such as arts, crafts, games and cookery sessions are also able to have low stimulus opportunities, which is equally important.
+Service users engage in community activities such as arts, crafts, games and cookery sessions, all of which can be adapted for low-stimulus needs.
 In addition, we are able to provide individualised sensory diets.

-Cherry Tree House has a warm, friendly and stable atmosphere that contributed to some clients finding greater independence in supported living, whilst others, because of the complexity of their need, will live at Cherry Tree for a longer period of time.
+Cherry Tree House’s warm, friendly and stable atmosphere and person-centred support is central to supporting service users to find greater independence by transitioning to supported living, For some their stay may be relatively short whilst others, because of the complexity of their needs, will live at Cherry Tree for a more prolonged period.

-Cherry Blossom, adjacent to Cherry Tree House is a large bungalow which has two separate areas where individual service users have their own front door and independence.
-It was specifically designed for individuals who can present considerable challenges to the environment.
-It is also designed to meet the needs of clients who prefer low stimulus environments and independence for the majority of their time but may wish to socialise and take advantage of some of the engagement opportunities made available to them as and when required.
+Cherry Blossom, adjacent to Cherry Tree House is a large bungalow which has two separate one-bedroom bespoke flats where individual service users have their own front door and independence.
+The bungalow was specifically designed for service users who can present considerable challenges to their environment.
+It is also designed to meet the needs of clients who prefer low stimulus environments and independence for the majority of their time but may choose to socialise and take advantage of some of the engagement opportunities available to them in the main house.

-Cherry Tree House works in very close partnership with both our own clinicians and locality teams to ensure that all of these needs of our service users are met.
+Cherry Tree House works in very close partnership with both our own clinicians and locality teams to ensure that all the needs of our service users are continuously met.